PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 ![The bar chart race with country flags](./images/figure-9.png)

 _Figure 9 – The bar chart race with country flags.
-Code: [`StepByStep/step-9-images/`](../StepByStep/step-9-images/)._
+Code: [`StepByStep/step-9-images/`](../StepByStep/step-9-images/)_

 Our animation is complete.
 It runs continuously and smoothly.
 What else could you want?
 Perhaps we could pause it at a certain point.
 Let’s add this feature in the final step.

 ## Step 10: Pausing the animation

 The chart will be paused by interrupting the transition.
 Since most of the code is in the promise callback after the transition ends, handling it in a `catch()` block is more reliable than using `on("interrupt")`.
-The following code adds two constants to the chart object: `chart.state`, with the current frame number, and `chart.paused` indicating if the animation is paused or not:
+The following code adds two constants to the chart object: `chart.state`, with the current frame number, and `chart.paused`, indicating whether the animation is paused or not:

 ```js
 function animate(index) {